 1098-T and the IRS Reporting Exemption

-If you receive a Form 1098-T, you will also receive an explanation of the qualified charges.
+You can access your Form 1098-T online from your Student Financials account.
+From the Tax Forms page you can print any year produced and opt out of receiving a mailed paper statement.
+The Form includes an explanation of the qualified charges.
 Princeton follows the IRS reporting exemption for students whose qualified tuition and related expenses are entirely waived or paid entirely with scholarships or grants.
 For this reason, not all students receive a 1098-T. Additionally, foreign national students do not receive these forms.
-If you have questions about a Form 1098-T you received, contact Student Accounts at (609) 258-6378.
+If you have questions about a Form 1098-T you received, email Student Accounts at email@example.com.

 Canadian Tax Forms